wazeHQ/geo_redirect/README.md

 1. `config/georedirect.yml`
 2. `db/GeoIP.dat`

 If that doesn't suit you, you can customize these when adding `GeoRedirect` to your project:

 	  Rails.application.middleware.use GeoRedirect::Middleware, {
-	  	:db => 'db/geo_database.dat',
+	  	db: 'db/geo_database.dat',
-	  	:config => 'geo_cfg.yml'
+	  	config: 'geo_cfg.yml'
 	  }

 ### Debugging

 You can add a `logfile` path string when adding the middleware if you want it to log some of its decision process into the file.
 This is useful when working on your configuration YAML.

-	Rails.application.middleware.use GeoRedirect::Middleware, :logfile => 'log/geo_redirect.log'
+	Rails.application.middleware.use GeoRedirect::Middleware, logfile: 'log/geo_redirect.log'

 `GeoRedirect`'s log messages will always be prefixed with `[GeoRedirect]`.

 ### Accessing discovered country

 The country code discovered for the current user is available for your convenience, under `session['geo_redirect.country']`.
 You can use it to make content decisions, or whatever.

 ## Known Issues

 A couple issues I know about but haven't had the time to fix:

 1. Cross-domain session var is required.
 In particular, if your stubborn user goes to more than 1 server with `?redirect=1`, all of these servers will never redirect them again (until the session is expired).
 2. When a client accesses your site from an unknown hostname (one that was not configured in the `yml` file) with `?redirect=1`, they will stay in that hostname for the current session, but in the future would be redirected to the configured default hostname (because it was saved on their session var).

 ## Contributing